ThreeDotsLabs/watermill-googlecloud/README.md

-# Watermill Google Cloud Pub/Sub
+# Watermill Google Cloud Pub/Sub Pub/Sub
 <img align="right" width="200" src="https://threedots.tech/watermill-io/watermill-logo.png">

 [![CI Status](https://github.com/ThreeDotsLabs/watermill-googlecloud/actions/workflows/master.yml/badge.svg)](https://github.com/ThreeDotsLabs/watermill-googlecloud/actions/workflows/master.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ThreeDotsLabs/watermill-googlecloud)](https://goreportcard.com/report/github.com/ThreeDotsLabs/watermill-googlecloud)

 This is Pub/Sub for the [Watermill](https://watermill.io/) project.

-All Pub/Sub implementations can be found at [https://watermill.io/pubsubs/](https://watermill.io/pubsubs/).
+It uses the [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) service.

+See [DEVELOPMENT.md](./DEVELOPMENT.md) for more information about running and testing.

 Watermill is a Go library for working efficiently with message streams.
 It is intended for building event driven applications, enabling event sourcing, RPC over messages, sagas and basically whatever else comes to your mind.
 You can use conventional pub/sub implementations like Kafka or RabbitMQ, but also HTTP or MySQL binlog if that fits your use case.

+All Pub/Sub implementations can be found at [https://watermill.io/pubsubs/](https://watermill.io/pubsubs/).

 Documentation: https://watermill.io/